 Step 1: I bought a sheet of clear orange acrylic from eBay.
 It was only £6.
 Combine that with a roll of black parcel paper for £3 and we’re certainly on the cheap side.
 I screwed the paper into various shapes to get all the creases and wrinkles in it before shaping it into the riverbanks and hillsides.
 I’ll explain why it’s sat on coffee cups in just a second.

-Step 3: Because the red jelly was a better quality I used it around the edges.
-It was a little firmer and held it’s shape better along with holding the yellow and orange jelly in the centre which was a little runnier.
+Step 3: Because the red jelly was a better quality, I used it around the edges.
+It was a little firmer and held its shape better, along with holding the yellow and orange jelly in the centre which was a little runnier.

 Step 4: Using my usual lighting technique of pretty basic LED torches underneath.
 I had to find a way to uniformly raise the base, hence the coffee cups.
-They were to hand and did the job, and they were free.
+They were at hand and did the job, and they were free.

-On top of all the yellows, reds and oranges of the jelly I used my usual light up lightsabers as a further lighting source.
+On top of all the yellows, reds and oranges of the jelly, I used my usual light-up lightsabers as a further lighting source.
 I was really happy with the contrasting colours that comes by including that blue light.
 The shoot was completed at night, so only the lights in the diorama itself are used in the resulting photos.

-Other than the lego set itself the diorama cost me less than £12.
+Other than the LEGO set itself, the diorama cost me less than £12.
 So I was really happy with the results for such a little cost.
-As Shelly has said to me a few times in the past, “Keep it simple, stupid”.
+As Shelly has said to me a few times in the past, “Keep it simple, stupid.”
 I’m massively pleased with how the diorama came out with some pretty random elements used to build it.
 Where the idea to use the jelly as lava came from I can’t say, but it ended up being perfect for what I needed.
 Even if the house did smell a bit fruity for a little while.